davidjbuchanan/MS3-lockdown/README.md

 ### Existing Features

 **Dashboard page**
 - Page presents a full overview of the site's content enabling rapid movement around site.
+Here the user can find featured recipes which they can access for scrutiny.

 **View all recipes**
 - On the *All Recipes* page, all recipes are displayed in the chronological order of production.
 Each record has a photo, dish name and a timestamp for the date of production.

-**Search for recipes**
+**Search the database**
-- If a user would like to search for a particular dish, then they can acces the *Search Recipe* page from the navbar.
+- If a user would like to search for a particular dish or by the name of a particular chef, then they can acces the *Search Recipe* page from the navbar.
 This results in the display of a 'Found Recipes' page to the user, this is a truncated version of the 'All Recipes' page.

 **Add a Recipe**
 - **C**RUD Create a new recipe.
 The 'Add Recipe' page has an adapted navbar that allows the addition of extra input fields for ingredients and procedures.
-This was installed to assist the user when systematically additing lists - this is particularly beneficial whilst working on small viewports.
+This was installed to assist the user when systematically additing lists and is particularly beneficial whilst working on small viewports.
+This list is enumerated to aid the recipe author.
 The addition of a timestamp that records the date of the record's creation.

 **Update a Recipe**
 - CR**U**D Update an existing recipe.
 The 'Edit Recipe' page has the same features as the 'Add Recipe' page and is pre-populated with existing values.
 Again the adapted navbar has great utility allowing individual ingredients and procedures to be deleted without impact to the rest of the document.
+The list has also been enumerated with the ability to add further fields.

 **View a Recipe**
 - C**R**UD Read recipes, either from the main page, the 'Found Recipes' or the 'All Recipes' pages.
 From here, users also have additional options:
     - CR**U**D Update the recipe.
     - CRU**D** Delete the recipe.
+    - Strikethrough completed recipe steps i.e. an onclick event has been added to enable the user to score-off completed tasks.

 **Delete a Recipe**
 - CRU**D** Delete a recipe.